clangstonhinton/crowdfunding-ETL/README.md

 (1) After transforming the data, four CSV files were created and used to create an ERD and a table schema.
 Finally, CSV file data were uploaded into a Postgres database.

-(2) The four dataframes were created from data imported from two source data CSV files:  Category, Subcategory, Contacts and Campaigns.
+(2) The four dataframes (Category, Subcategory, Contacts and Campaigns) were created from data imported from two source data Excel files (contacts.xsl and crowdfunding.xlsx).

 (3) The data were transformed as follows: